Web-eWorks/microluxe20/src/markdown/microluxe20_handbook.md

 A role-playing game (RPG) is a cooperative narration game in which players assume the roles of characters in a fictional setting, deciding freely which actions to take as their fictional alter-ego.
 The Game Master(GM), the main narrator of the game, describes the game world and its inhabitants.
 The other players describe the intended actions of their characters, and the GM describes the outcomes.
 Actions taken within the game succeed or fail according to a formal system of rules and guidelines.
 For example:

 **GM:** “You’re walking along a path in a small wood when you hear noises coming from behind a large bush of vegetation.
-A sparkle of light reveals a hint of shiny metal...”
+A ray of light reveals a hint of dull metal...”

 **Now it’s your turn:** Are you a fearful adventurer that decides to run for his life?
 Are you brave enough to search in the wood?
 Maybe you’re a mercenary that grabs his gun, sure that this is an ambush.
 Or maybe you’re a smart and cunning ranger, climbing silently on a tree to look at what’s behind the plants.
-Maybe you’re a decker that uses powerful cybernetic augmentations to clearly see through all obstacles in front of you.
+Maybe you’re a powerful decker that uses drones or cybernetic augmentations to see past all obstacles in front of you.
 The possibilities are limitless!
 It’s up to you to decide!

 ### How to Play

 When playing Microluxe20, the game will follow a basic pattern:

 1. The GM shows or describes the world.
 The GM tells the players where they are and what they are doing, explaining any lore or recent happenings.
 For example, the GM may describe a small town that the players have just entered, telling them that they see a small service station, an inn and a few farm houses.
-The GM may elaborate, saying there are mountains in the distance, or bloody footprints on the ground near one of the farm house entrances.
+The GM may elaborate, saying there are mountains in the distance, or bloody footprints are on the ground near one of the farm house entrances.

 2. The players decide on what they want to do, and describe their actions to the GM.
 Outside of combat, one player may speak for the whole party, or maybe each player has their own plans on what they want to do or investigate.
 The players don't necessarily need to take turns, but the GM still needs to be able to listen to each player's decision and resolve it.
 Decision resolution can be simple (for example, if the player simply wants to open the farm house's door, the GM can just tell the player what they see inside) or complex (perhaps the door is locked and the player must work out a way to get inside).
 In more complex situations, the GM may make use of dice rolls to determine the outcome of the player's action.